smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 ## Footnote

-[1] time between someone talks in a device until the other hears the audio on another device
+[1] Latency: time between someone talks in a device until the other hears the audio on another device